Ifo Ekpre-Olomu: Professional career

+Pre-draft

 NFL draft expert Mel Kiper Jr. of ESPN rated Ekpre-Olomu as the top senior cornerback available in the 2015 NFL draft.
 However, an anterior cruciate ligament injury (ACL) he suffered in December 2014 during practice left many teams no longer interested in him.
 Ekpre-Olomu later revealed that he had also dislocated his knee.
 He underwent two major reconstructive surgeries, with his ACL reconstruction being much more extensive than usual.
 An insurance policy taken out by his family through International Specialty Insurance disability insurance program paid him $3 million.

 Cleveland Browns

-Ekpre-Olomu was picked by the Cleveland Browns in the seventh round of the 2015 NFL Draft.
+Ekpre-Olomu was selected by the Cleveland Browns in the seventh round of the 2015 NFL draft.
 He was the 241st player picked overall.
 His injury meant that he fell at least four rounds during the draft.
 On May 13, 2015, Ekpre-Olomu signed a four-year, $2.337 million with the Browns.
 His contract includes a $57,300 signing bonus.
-On July 28, 2015, the Browns said Ekpre-Olomu would sit out the entire 2015 season so that he could continue to recover from his knee surgery.
+On July 28, 2015, the Browns said he would sit out the entire 2015 season so that he could continue to recover from his knee surgery.
 Head coach Mike Pettine said the team knew Ekpre-Olomu was unlikely to play when they drafted him.

-Ekpre-Olomu was waived by the Cleveland Browns on April 2, 2016.
+Ekpre-Olomu was waived by the Browns on April 2, 2016.

 Miami Dolphins

 On April 5, 2016, Ekpre-Olomu was claimed off waivers by the Miami Dolphins.
 The Dolphins waived him on August 7, 2016 and placed him on injured reserve after he injured his other knee.
 On February 16, 2017, Ekpre-Olomu was released by the Dolphins.